-COMM 1115 (formerly CJ 101): Communication.
+COMM 1115: Communication.
 (3) This survey course introduces the principles of communication in the areas of interpersonal, intercultural, small group, organizational, public speaking, and mass and social media.

-COMM 1130 (formerly CJ 130): Public Speaking.
+COMM 1130: Public Speaking.
 (3) This course introduces the theory and fundamental principles of public speaking, emphasizing audience analysis, reasoning, the use of evidence, and effective delivery.
 Students will study principles of communication theory and rhetoric and apply them in the analysis, preparation and presentation of speeches, including informative, persuasive, and impromptu speeches.
 Suggested prerequisite: ENGL 1110.
 Meets University of New Mexico Core Curriculum Area 1: Writing and Speaking.

-COMM 1140 (formerly CJ 171): Introduction to Media Writing.
+COMM 1140: Introduction to Media Writing.
 (3) This course combines a theoretical foundation with practical applications.
 It provides an introduction to journalism, as well as an overview of the most common types of writing required in public relations, advertising and strategic communication.
 Prerequisites: 15 credit hours earned, 2.0 minimum GPA, ENGL 1120.

-COMM 1150 (formerly CJ 110): Introduction to Mass Communication.
+COMM 1150: Introduction to Mass Communication.
 (3).
 This course introduces students to the history, models, theories, concepts, and terminology of mass communication, focusing on various media and professions.
 The course will enable students to develop media literacy skills to interpret mass communication and understand the effects of media on society and their lives.
 Suggested prerequisite: ENGL 1110.

-COMM 1155 (formerly CJ 115): Communication Across Cultures.
+COMM 1155: Communication Across Cultures.
 (3) An introduction to communication among people from different cultural backgrounds, emphasizing intercultural relations.
 This course seeks to identify, honor and enhance the strengths of different cultural perspectives.
 Suggested prerequisite: ENGL 100.

-COMM 2120 (formerly CJ 221): Interpersonal Communication.
+COMM 2120: Interpersonal Communication.
 (3) This course provides an introduction to the study of interpersonal communication.
 Students will examine the application of interpersonal communication in personal and professional relationships.
 Meets University of New Mexico Core Curriculum Area 1: Writing and Speaking.

-COMM 2140 (formerly CJ 225): Small Group Communication.
+COMM 2140: Small Group Communication.
 (3) Explores the principles and practices of effective participation in small groups, with emphasis on critical thinking, problem solving, organizational skills, role theory, conflict resolution, and creative decision-making methods.
 It combines a theoretical foundation with practical application to help students better understand the dynamics of group communication in both professional and social contexts.
 Meets University of New Mexico Core Curriculum Area 1: Writing and Speaking.

-COMM 2150 (formerly CJ 220): Communication for Teachers.
+COMM 2150: Communication for Teachers.
 (3) This course will investigate and critically evaluation the influence of identity, communication, and culture on instruction, learning, engagement, classroom community, and the teacher-student relationship.